LearnCard Developer Docs

 • Ensuring the most up-to-date method is called

 Let's implement a quick plugin that generates names to demonstrate this.
 The plugin will expose three methods: generateFirstName, generateLastName, and generateFullName.
-The types for this plugin look like this (using the Plugin type):
+The types for this plugin look like this (using ):

 src/types.ts